kkapelon/kkapelon.github.io/_posts/2016-12-21-docker-for-java-big-picture.md

 The previous section talks about using Docker locally _before_ a commit goes to the production system.
 The reverse ability is also very useful.
 You can use Docker to attempt to identify problems _after_ they have happened in production.

-Usually what happens in such cases is that you will try to reproduce the issue locally.
-If you are lucky the problem will be evident if only a part of the real system is actually live.
+Usually what happens in such cases is that you will try to reproduce the issue locally in order to understand why and how it happens.

+If you are lucky,
+the problem will be evident even if only a part of the real system is actually live.
+This allows you to just launch a subset of the whole application locally instead of having to deal with the whole configuration.

-In our example application le'ts say that an issue appear when invalid messages are sent to RabbitMQ by the main web application.
+In our example application let's say that an issue appears when invalid messages are sent to RabbitMQ by the main web application.
 You could potentially only startup the main application, its DB and the RabbitMQ cluster and do not use the metrics solution at all.
 Then you could retrace the events that happened in production and just examine manually what messages reach the queue.